elsiklab/jbrowse_elasticsearch/README.md

 ## Multiple genomes configuration

-Use --genome argument to bin/generate-elastic-search.pl which creates different indexes (the elasticsearch equivalent of a different database) for each genome that your run
+Use --genome argument to bin/generate-elastic-search.pl which creates different indexes (the elasticsearch equivalent of a different database) for each genome that your run.
+Note: just use a simple name for this --genome, e.g. --genome FruitFly

+It is just used for organizing the elasticsearch database, it's not a file path to a file.

 ## Middleware configuration